Jesse James: Death

 The death of Jesse James became a national sensation.
 The Fords made no attempt to hide their role.
 Robert Ford wired the governor to claim his reward.
 Crowds pressed into the little house in St. Joseph to see the dead bandit.
 The Ford brothers surrendered to the authorities and were dismayed to be charged with first-degree murder.
 In the course of a single day, the Ford brothers were indicted, pleaded guilty, were sentenced to death by hanging, and were granted a full pardon by Governor Crittenden.
 The governor's quick pardon suggested he knew the brothers intended to kill James rather than capture him.
-The implication that the chief executive of Missouri conspired to kill a private citizen startled the public and added to James's notoriety.
+The implication that the chief executive of Missouri conspired to kill a private citizen startled the public and added to James' notoriety.

 After receiving a small portion of the reward, the Fords fled Missouri.
 Sheriff James Timberlake and Marshal Henry H. Craig, who were law enforcement officials active in the plan, were awarded the majority of the bounty.
 Later, the Ford brothers starred in a touring stage show in which they reenacted the shooting.
 Public opinion was divided between those against the Fords for murdering Jesse and those of the opinion that it had been time for the outlaw to be stopped.
 Suffering from tuberculosis (then incurable) and a morphine addiction, Charley Ford committed suicide on May 6, 1884, in Richmond, Missouri.
 Bob Ford operated a tent saloon in Creede, Colorado.
 On June 8, 1892, Edward O'Kelley went to Creede, loaded a double-barrel shotgun, entered Ford's saloon and said "Hello, Bob" before shooting Ford in the throat, killing him instantly.
 O'Kelley was sentenced to life in prison, but his sentence was subsequently commuted because of a 7,000-signature petition in favor of his release, as well as a medical condition.
 The Governor of Colorado pardoned him on October 3, 1902.

-James's original grave was on his family property, but he was later moved to a cemetery in Kearney.
+James' original grave was on his family property, but he was later moved to a cemetery in Kearney.
 The original footstone is still there, although the family has replaced the headstone.
-James's mother Zerelda Samuel wrote the following epitaph for him: "In Loving Memory of my Beloved Son, Murdered by a Traitor and Coward Whose Name is not Worthy to Appear Here."
-James's widow Zerelda Mimms James died alone and in poverty.
+James' mother Zerelda Samuel wrote the following epitaph for him: "In Loving Memory of my Beloved Son, Murdered by a Traitor and Coward Whose Name is not Worthy to Appear Here."
+James' widow Zerelda Mimms James died alone and in poverty.